 Concerning the Storage, there would be interesting to start using SSD’s.
 I know that they’re still pricey, but I’ve read a good article on Clubic.com (Fr), that review the latest Kingston SSD -SSDNow V+ G2 .
 Kingston got married to Toshiba which produces the controller cards – Daikoku 2 (DKK2) – compatible natively Windows 7 – to get the TRIM functionality to work with the Kingston’s SSD’s since they apparently never got that Intel Firmware from Intel for the v1 when they worked together with Intel.

 And as you know the Trim functionality is quite crucial on the SSD’s since they tend to loose performance at a long term run. (unless you format – that’s also possible, in a lab environment.
 Just backup all VM”s present there and here you go..)

 And the results of their tests, they are very good.
 Not only in read but also in write.
 It makes the classic hard disks way too old.
 Just use Google Translate to translate the whole article there….The model tested is the Kingston SSDNow V+ enterprise class SSD.

 See the Write 512Ko file….

 Openfiler VM, or Starwind SAN could be my shared storage on that SSD drive.
-Sure the capacity is not great (only 64 or 128 Gigs to keep the price at reasonable level ), but the fastest most demanding VMs could be stored there….
+Sure the capacity is not great (only 64 or 128 Gigs to keep the price at a reasonable level ), but the fastest most demanding VMs could be stored there….
 What’s your opinion on that?
 How much FAST storage do you ABSOLUTELY need?
-You do have now mixed entreprise class SAN storages too, so this would be an idea doing the same – in smaller – for a homelab…
+You do have now mixed enterprise class SAN storages too, so this would be an idea doing the same – in smaller – for a homelab…:-D

-So for me, my way is clearly NOT to multiply a white boxes in my lab, but to do exactly the opposite way.
+So for me, my way is clearly NOT to multiple white boxes in my lab but to do exactly the opposite way.
 Built a MutiUsage Whitebox.